You can develop your own plugins for the mocks server to provide more interfaces,

 It is recommended that plugins are published with the "mocks-server-plugin-[name]" name format in order to facilitate the search.
 Plugins should also contain the "mocks-server-plugin" tag in the

-Plugins should contain four main methods, which will receive the instance of the Mocks Server core and a second argument with extra methods explicitly created for each different plugin.
+Plugins should contain three main methods, which will receive the instance of the Mocks Server core.
 Please read the programmatic usage chapter to know how to interact with the core.

 This method will be called for registering the plugin during the Mocks Server initialization, before